Can You Sell a House With Back Taxes Owed? 5 Options to Weigh

 Income taxes: Federal, state, and municipal

 If you neglect or fail to pay your federal income tax debt, the Internal Revenue Service (IRS) can make a legal claim against your property called a Federal Tax Lien that alerts creditors the IRS has a legal right to your property.
-The IRS filed 291,081 federal tax liens against individuals and businesses in 2020, about 46% fewer than in 2019, agency data shows.

-In addition to federal income tax, 42 states levy income taxes.
-Those that have no state income tax are Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming.
+In addition to federal income tax, 43 states levy income taxes.
+Those that have no state income tax are Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, and Wyoming.
 Your state can place a lien on your property for unpaid state income tax, as can some municipalities that also levy income tax.
 New York City and Yonkers, for instance, have their own income tax on top of the state’s income tax.

 Property and municipal taxes